-We can establish the relationship between kernel regression and recently popular diffusion wavelets.
-In fact, it can be shown that the proposed kernel regression is equivalent to the wavelet transform.
-This mathematical equivalence eliminates the need for constructing wavelets using a complicated computational machinery as has often been done in previous studies (Antoine et al., 2010; Hammond et al., 2011; Kim et al., 2012) and offers a simpler but more unified alternative.
+We can establish the relationship between the kernel regression and a recently popular diffusion wavelet framework.
+In fact it can be shown that the proposed kernel regression is equivalent to the wavelet transform.
+This mathematical equivalence removes a need for constructing wavelets using a complicated computational machinery as often done in previous studies (Antoine et al., 2010; Hammond et al., 2011; Kim et al., 2012) and offers a simpler but more unified alternative.